The WPCS can only accept our own current passport forms, which can be downloaded and printed from the Downloads tab of the WPCS website.

 Yes.
 All equines are now required to have an individual passport by the time that they reach 6 months old.
 If a foal is under 6 months it is allowed to travel with its dam.
 Please note that all animals are required to have a passport before they can be sold regardless of the animal’s age.

-A colt can have a licence refused if a Veterinary Surgeon discovers a hereditary disease such as cataract, defective genital organs, roaring, ringbone, sidebone, bone spavin, shivering, subluxation of the patella, stringhalt and malocclusion of teeth.
+A colt can have a licence refused if a Veterinary Surgeon discovers a hereditary condition such as cataract, defective genital organs, roaring, ringbone, sidebone, bone spavin, shivering, subluxation of the patella, stringhalt and malocclusion of teeth.
 A colt could also be refused for defective or inferior conformation.